mzabani/codd/docs/SCHEMA-MAPPINGS.md

 - seqrelid	oid	pg_class.oid	The OID of the pg_class entry for this sequence

+### TODO

+- Table that owns Sequence is not hashed.
+- The `RESTART` value of the sequence also isn't hashed.

 ## Columns, Constraints/Indices and other Table-related attributes

 This comes from https://www.postgresql.org/docs/12/catalog-pg-attribute.html